NeildKenny/leet-code/README.md

 ## Frontend

 Open `frontend/login.html` in your browser after starting the backend.
-The login page will authenticate a user and redirect to `notes.html` where you can create campaigns and notes.
-Both pages include a theme toggle for light or dark mode.
+From there you can navigate to the new registration page to create an account.
+After logging in you will be redirected to `notes.html` where you can create campaigns and notes.
+All pages include a theme toggle for light or dark mode.